WHAT’S IN IT FOR YOU?

 WORK IN PARTNERSHIP WITH A VARIETY OF AGENCIES

 You’ll work with and advise a wide range of professionals in health, education, the criminal justice system and beyond to bring about positive change in the lives of disadvantaged children and families.

 LEAD CHANGE IN SOCIETY

-	After you complete the Frontline programme you will become part of the Fellowship, a community of individuals who are applying themselves to address social disadvantage.
+After you complete the programme you will join the Fellowship, a growing community of over 2,000 social workers.

 Frontline pilot: independent evaluation

 An independent evaluation of the Frontline pilot programme was conducted by Cardiff University and published in March 2016.
 The evaluation compared the practice skills of Frontline programme participants with those qualifying into social work through other routes.
 It found that Frontline participants were rated higher than students on mainstream programmes on every one of the ten assessment criteria.